-APA's Practice, Science, Education and Public Interest directorates and the Office of International Affairs are seeking nominations for the association's 2006 awards.
+APA's Practice, International Affairs, Science, Education and Public Interest directorates are seeking nominations for the association's 2002 awards.

-Winners receive an honorarium of $1,000; the opportunity to present an invited address at APA's 2006 Annual Convention in New Orleans, Aug.
-10-13; a waiver of 2006 convention registration fees; and reimbursement of up to $1,000 in expenses related to attendance at the 2006 convention.
+Award winners receive an honorarium of $1,000; the opportunity to present an invited address at APA's 2002 Annual Convention in Chicago; a waiver of 2002 convention registration fees; and reimbursement of up to $1,000 in expenses related to attendance at the 2002 convention.

 The deadline for all award nominations is June 1.

 APA's Board of Professional Affairs (BPA) seeks nominations for its 2002 Distinguished Professional Contri- butions awards.
 Please send nomination materials for all categories to Jayne Lux, APA Practice Directorate, at the APA address; (202) 336-5881.

 The Distinguished Professional Contributions to Knowledge Award, given to a psychologist whose research has led to important discoveries or developments in the field of applied psychology.
 This research should have led to innovative applications in an area of psychological practice, such as assessment, consultation, instruction or direct or indirect intervention.
 Research involving the original development of procedures, methodologies or technical skills that significantly improve the application of psychological knowledge and provide direct and immediate solutions to practical problem areas will be considered, as will research that has informed psychologists on how better to observe, define, predict or control behavior.
 Original integration of existing theories or knowledge is also eligible.